nanobox-io/nanobox-docs/source/app-management/remote-access.html.md

 Whenever servers are accessed remotely, there are three levels of authorization the requests goes through:

 1. Your are an authorized Nanobox user.
-2. Your are an authorized collaborator on the app.
+2. Your are an authorized team member on the app.
 3. Your are authorized to access the component.

 If any of these authorizations fail, the remote connection is rejected.